-Big Creek High School is located in War, West Virginia and was constructed in 1931 2 and opened in the following year.3 Big Creek was constructed on the site of John’s Branch Coal Company, which had closed five years prior.6 Upon construction, the high schools at Berwind, War and Coalwood became junior high schools.
+Constructed in 19312 and opened in 1932,3 Big Creek High School was located on the site of the former John’s Branch Coal Company which had closed in 1926.6 Upon construction, the high schools at Berwind, War and Coalwood became junior high schools.

-In 2000, McDowell County proposed a school closure and consolidation plan, which included the closing of Big Creek High School and Iaeger High School, and the construction of a new high school at Bradshaw.5 The plan was flat out rejected by many, including those in War where Big Creek was located at.
+In 2000, McDowell County proposed a school closure and consolidation plan, which included the closing of Big Creek High School and Iaeger High School, and the construction of a new high school at Bradshaw.5 It was part of a larger project between the U.S. Army Corps of Engineers, the McDowell County Board of Education and the West Virginia Board of Education as a way to consolidate schools, correct numerous flood events and construct modern structures.4 The project was rejected by many, including those in War where Big Creek was located at.

-A prolonged fight over consolidation ensued, and angry crowds mobbed meetings of the county school board.
-But in a controversial 3-2 vote, the county Board of Education voted to reject millions of dollars in state and federal flood-proofing funding from the U.S. Army Corps of Engineers, which were earmarked for the construction of four new schools out of the flood plain.
-Public opinion began to change due to the rejection of $40 million in funding, and the consolidation was only back on the table after former Governor Bob Wise and the state Legislature became involved.
-Finally, in the summer of 2008, construction began on the new River View High.
+A prolonged fight over consolidation ensued.
+In a controversial 3-2 vote, the county Board of Education voted to reject millions of dollars in state and federal flood-proofing funding from the U.S. Army Corps of Engineers, which were earmarked for the construction of four new schools out of the flood plain.4 Public opinion began to change due to the rejection of $40 million in funding and the consolidation proposal was only back on the table after former Governor Bob Wise and the state Legislature became involved.